ashdavies/talks/2023/07/06/beyond-the-mockery.md

 `org.jetbrains.kotlin.plugin.allopen`

-^ For circumstances where open classes are required, the all-open plugin can be used.

-^ Though the documentation implies this is meant for use with frameworks such as Spring AOP.
+^ All-Open plugin for open classes as required for frameworks such as Spring AOP.

 ---

-# 🧵 Seams

-^ A seam is a place where you can separate behaviour in your program without editing in that place.

-^ Often achieved with interfaces, or abstract classes.
+# Anti-Patterns and Code Smell
+## Refactoring: Seams 🧵

+^ Large clusters hard to break into testable units.

+^ Seams used to separate behaviour, without editing.

 ---

-# 🧵 Seams
+# Refactoring: Seams 🧵
 ## Preprocessing

 - Kotlin Symbol Processing
 - Kotlin Compiler Plugins

-^ Preprocessed seams make use of earlier processing steps prior to compilation.

-^ Whilst this is widely supported in Kotlin with KSP and Compiler Plugins (see Compose), it is rarely used for this purpose.
+^ Supported in Kotlin with KSP and Compiler Plugins, it is rarely used for this purpose.

-^ This mechanism is unruly due to poor code clarity, but allows for sensing without modifying code.
+^ Poor code clarity, but allows for sensing without modifying code.

 ---

-# 🧵 Seams
+# Refactoring: Seams 🧵
 ## Linking: Classpath

 ```kotlin